-Director of the Software Engineering Process Management Program
+Deputy Division Director of the Software Solutions Division

-During her tenure at the SEI, she has held several technical and leadership roles including Director of the Software Engineering Process Management Program, where she provided leadership in researching, developing, and broadly transitioning best practices for software-reliant systems.
-The SEI models of engineering, management, and measurement practices for software, systems, and service delivery.
-She manages the SEI's software process and measurement initiatives, which include the Capability Maturity Model Integration (CMMI), a framework that helps organizations increase the maturity of their processes to improve long-term business performance, the Team Software Process (TSP), a software engineering method designed to yield high quality software and high performance teams, as well as the software engineering measurement and analysis techniques.
+During her tenure at the SEI, she has held several technical and leadership roles including Director of the SEI Software Engineering Process Management Program, where she provided leadership in researching, developing, and broadly transitioning best practices for software-reliant systems.
+The SEI models of engineering, management, and measurement practices have been used throughout the software industry worldwide.
+As Director, she managed the SEI's software development and measurement initiatives, which included the Capability Maturity Model Integration (CMMI), a framework that helps organizations increase the maturity of their processes to improve long-term business performance; the Team Software Process (TSP), a software engineering method designed to yield high quality software and high performance teams; and the applications of measurement and analysis techniques.
 In 2012, she provided technical leadership for the successful spinout of the CMMI product suite to the CMMI Institute, a subsidiary of Carnegie Innovations, Carnegie Mellon University’s technology commercialization enterprise.

 Before joining the SEI, Carleton held various technical and management positions at GTE Government Systems in Massachusetts, where she designed, developed, and tested software for the Minuteman and Peacekeeper Missile Systems.
 She was also instrumental in initiating a software quality measurement program.
 In her previous position at Goodyear Technical and Research Center in Ohio, she was the lead systems modeling and simulation engineer responsible for conducting tire tread wear studies utilizing experimental design techniques, statistical analysis techniques, and finite element analysis.